Skip to content

 CREATE EXTENSION synchdb CASCADE;

-Create a Connection Information
+Create a Connector

-SELECT synchdb_add_conninfo('mysqlconn','127.0.0.1',3306,'mysqluser', 'mysqlpwd', 'inventory', 'postgres', 'inventory.orders,inventory.customers', 'mysql', '');
+SELECT synchdb_add_conninfo('mysqlconn','127.0.0.1', 3306, 'mysqluser', 'mysqlpwd', 'inventory', 'postgres', 'inventory.orders,inventory.customers', 'mysql');

-Review all Connection Information Created
+Review all Connectors Created

 postgres=# \x